WindNewsToday

 Ramboll – A Global Wind Advisory and Environmental Design

-Quick Tip: Turn Internships Into Job Offers Most wind Power engineer who do well started as interns.
-Make people think highly of you by showing that you can take action, asking lots of questions, and volunteering for projects that require your highest efforts.
+Quick Tip: Turn Internships Into Job Offers.
+Most wind power engineers who do well started as interns.
+Make people think highly of you by showing that you can take action, ask lots of questions, and volunteer for projects that require your highest efforts.
 Lots of companies will offer interns a full-time job as soon as they get out of school.

 Step 6: Pursue Advanced Certifications Or Master’s Degree

 Getting more education isn’t always a must, but it can totally boost your career and help you earn more.
-A master’s degree in things like mechanical or electrical engineering, or even renewable energy engineer, usually takes another year or two.
+A master’s degree in things like mechanical or electrical engineering, or even a renewable energy engineer, usually takes another year or two.
 It really gets you into the nitty-gritty of the tech stuff.
-It’s awesome if you’re aiming for research, development, or top-level tech jobs, even wind turbine enginer, renewable energy engineer.
+It’s awesome if you’re aiming for research, development, or top-level tech jobs, even a wind turbine engineer or renewable energy engineer.

 A lot of those universities I talked about earlier (like Iowa State, UMass Amherst, and the University of Colorado) have cool master’s programs you can check out.
 There are also certifications you can get.